e-Learning-by-SSE/nm-skill-service/README.md

 ![Build Status](https://jenkins-2.sse.uni-hildesheim.de/buildStatus/icon?job=Teaching_Competence-Repository "Build Status")

-The Competence Repository Service allows content creators / teachers to develop their own competence repositories (i.e., taxonomies), share them with others, and use them to model required and offered compenences of a course.
+The Competence Repository Service allows content creators / teachers to develop their own competence repositories (i.e., taxonomies), share them with others, and use them to model required and offered competencies of a course.

 ## Installation